mayank1690/Mayank-Projects/Dissertation/README.md

 # **Exploring the Predictive Power of Semibetas in Asset Pricing**

+Note: A detailed description of the project is present in the PDF file attached, same has been breifly described below

 ## **Introduction**
 This project investigates the predictive power of semibetas in explaining asset returns, comparing them to traditional asset pricing models such as the Capital Asset Pricing Model (CAPM) and the Fama-French factors.
 The study decomposes market beta into four distinct semibetas and tests them in asset pricing models.